jbuhacoff/manifest-js/README.md

 the tag is not editable.
 The tool automatically creates a branch named `{tag}+next`.
 If the repository is configured to point to a specific commit in the manifest, a new branch will automatically be created `{commit}+next`.

-When you switch from feature 2 to feature 1, if there is a stash on feature 1 it will be automatically restored and a notice will be displayed.
-Otherwise the feature 1 repository set will be checked out according to the `$MANIFEST_REF`.

 ## Create